History of Banbury: Water treatment and sanitation

 Banbury's Spittle Fields sewage works near Grimsbury in 2006.
 It uses an innovative "poo into power" electricity generation technique to reduce the amount of electricity it buys.

-Banbury's Water Tower and TV/radio/mobile phone mast in 2001.
+Banbury's water tower and TV/radio/mobile phone mast in 2001.
 It was built circa 1964.

-Apart from assuming the functions of the Paving Commissioners, the Local Board of Health was responsible for sewage, sewers, town culverts, health, and all sanitary matters, etc. vial the local Sanitary Board.
-The Local Board of Health was unable to finance a regular supply of water to the town, so the responsibility was taken up by the Banbury Water Co. in 1854.
-They would also build a reservoir on land by the Oxford Road Banbury Water Co. was formed in 1854 to take water from the River Cherwell near Grimsbury, purify it by artificial (i.e. via a sand bed) filtration, and then pump it to a covered storage reservoir on land by the Oxford Road, but the works were not in operation until 1858.
+Apart from assuming the functions of the paving commissioners, the local board of health was responsible for sewage, sewers, town culverts, health, and all sanitary matters.
+The local board of health was unable to finance a regular supply of water to the town, so the responsibility was taken up by the Banbury Water Company which was formed in 1854 to take water from the River Cherwell near Grimsbury, purify it by artificial (i.e. via a sand bed) filtration, and then pump it to a covered storage reservoir on land by the Oxford Road, but the works were not in operation until 1858.

 Banbury has had three sewage works since the mid-19th century.
 They were planned out in the 1850s along with a water pumping station.
 The first was founded by a Quaker Pastor in the 1860s in the north of the then town, near the location of today's Spice Ball Park, and another a few years later under what is now the Beaumont Industrial Estate.
 Both of these had become obsolete and ceased operation in about 1910.